Diego Coppola

-Diego Coppola (born 28 December 2003) is an Italian professional footballer who plays as a centre-back for club Brighton & Hove Albion and the Italy national team.
+Diego Coppola (/it/; born 28 December 2003) is an Italian professional footballer who plays as a centre-back for club Paris FC and the Italy national team.

 Club career

 Hellas Verona

 After coming through the youth ranks of Hellas Verona, Coppola made his professional debut with the first team on 15 December 2021, coming on as a substitute during a 4–3 Coppa Italia loss to Empoli.
 He subsequently made his Serie A debut on 15 January 2022, replacing Adrien Tameze at the 80th minute of the league game against Sassuolo.
 On 27 February, the defender made his first start for Verona, playing the entirety of the Serie A game against Venezia.

 On 20 April 2022, Coppola officially extended his contract with the club, signing a new five-year deal.
 On 4 February 2024, he scored his first goal for the club in a 2–1 away defeat against Napoli.